-Icelandica is a blog written by Tor Bilski, an American woman who travels every summer to Iceland with a group of friends.
+Icelandica is a blog written by Tory Bilski, an American woman who travels every summer to Iceland with a group of friends.
 They ride horses, chatter incessantly, and kick up dust.
-Tor is a big fan of Icelandic Cafés.
+Tory is a big fan of Icelandic Cafés.
 She has previously written two articles for Stuck in Iceland Travel Magazine:

 - On the Trail of Agnes visiting the site of the last execution in Iceland.
 Tor and friends visit the north of Iceland inspired by the novel Burial Rites by Hannah Kent

 - Flatey – the Island of Zen.
 Tor and friends visit the unique and lovely island of Flatey in the West of Iceland